 FMC is the market leader in both segments and has been the leader in the Middle East for many years.
-Yet, in 2016 Cameroon has been taking a significant lead in UAE.
+Yet, lately, Cameroon has been taking a significant lead in UAE with GE leading its way in Qatar.
 In addition, the market is known to be segmented into lower tier and higher tier.
 While the lower tier segment might have a large number of suppliers, the higher end is limited to majors, such as FMC, Cameroon and GE.

 The balance of power is almost equally spread between buyers and sellers, as the suppliers might have unique technologies that are critical to buyers.
 However, coupled with competitive environment and a potential for new players in lower-tier market, the buyer is in a stronger position than seller, especially for lower technology segment.
 Yet, the high technology sub-category ( HTHP and sour applications) is limited to a smaller number of suppliers, but still making it competitive.

 - Engineering and design is key

 - Access to the quality suppliers and steel forging companies is vital